oskarhane/suber/README.md

 ### In combination with Redux
 Redux is great for shared application state handling, but often too much state are stored in Redux.
-This makes the reducer and action files big and the amount of boilerplate code needed to type increases.

 Application state that is not shared should not go into Redux, it should go directly, and only into, the component that needs it.

 This is where suber comes in.

-Setup your Redux middleware side-effect handler to listen for certain action types (`GET_USER` in the below example) and pass suber to your component (or have a container component handle the calls and pass the response as props to it).
+Setup your existing Redux middleware side-effect handler (like redux-saga, thunks or redux-observable) to listen for certain action types (`GET_USER` in the below example) and pass suber to your component (or have a container component handle the calls and pass the response as props to it).
 Your component can now super easy with

 ```javascript